90km: an epic race

 Race profile

-Number collection for the 90km race will be by appointment only, at the EMC2 space on Place du Mont-Blanc (Chamonix):
+Race bibs for the 90km race will be available by appointment only at the EMC2 space located at Place du Mont-Blanc (Chamonix):

-Runners must bring with them: photo ID and a race bag containing all compulsory equipment, to enable a timing chip to be fitted and equipment to be checked.
+Runners must bring the following: a photo ID and their race bag containing all required gear, so that a timing chip can be attached and their equipment can be checked.

-No race numbers will be issued to runners without their compulsory equipment and identity papers.
-No race numbers will be distributed on the night of Thursday to Friday, before the start of the race.
+No race bibs will be issued to runners who do not have their mandatory gear and identification documents.
+No race bibs will be distributed overnight from Thursday to Friday, prior to the race start.

-• Cell phone in working order and with a subscription adapted to the countries crossed by the race (France and Switzerland).
+• A working cell phone with a service plan suitable for the countries the race passes through (France and Switzerland).

-• Water supply of at least one liter.
+• A water supply of at least 1.5 liters.

-• Headlamp or chest lamp with spare batteries.
+• A headlamp or chest lamp with spare batteries.

 • Whistle.